 Instructors

-Dr. Christopher Jorgenson (he/him/his) currently serves as the Interim Executive Director of Diversity, Inclusion & Leadership.
-Under his leadership, UW-Eau Claire has been ranked #3 nationally and is currently ranked #1 statewide for LGBTQIA+ inclusion and student experience (for a third consecutive year).
-He chairs the Queer & Trans Action Committee (QTAC) and Bias Incident Reporting Team (BIRT), teaches in the Honors and Women's, Gender, and Sexuality Studies (WGSS) programs, and regularly collaborates with campus and community partners.
+Dr. Christopher Jorgenson (he/him/his) has worked in various capacities at UW-Eau Claire throughout the last 16 years, helping to strategize and implement policies and programs serving marginalized student populations.
+Under his leadership, UW-Eau Claire has been ranked #3 nationally and for several years has been ranked #1 statewide for LGBTQIA+ inclusion and student experience.
+He has chaired multiple committees, and regularly teaches in the College of Business, Honor’s, Academic Success, and the department of Race, Ethnicity, Gender, and Sexuality Studies.
+He collaborates with campus and community partners to educate and advocate, developing numerous programs that meet the needs of the greater Chippewa Valley and surrounding region.
 Jorgenson's approach to social justice advocacy prioritizes critical self-reflection, embracing discomfort, and developing cultural humility.
 He often emphasizes the importance of balance, carving out opportunities to celebrate communities whose identities are too often denigrated and marginalized.
 Dr. Jorgenson received his Ed.D. in Student Affairs Administration and Leadership, with a focus on underrepresented student populations within higher education, and regularly travels throughout the United States to speak on issues of queerness, power, oppression, privilege, and intersectionality.